Breaking the Stigma: Suicide Awareness Month

 A memory that stays with me

-I remember being on a train to a suicide prevention training for work.
+I remember being on a train coincidentally to a suicide prevention training for work.
 The train got stuck mid-journey, and a train crew member announced that someone had taken their life on the tracks, delaying our journey.
 A wave of sadness hit me but then a woman on the train loudly called the person selfish, complaining about being late.

 I was frustrated and saddened.
 Someone had been in so much pain that they made this choice.
 Their suffering mattered far more than anyone’s inconvenience.
 This moment showed me how misunderstood suicide can be, and how urgently we need compassion instead of judgment.